gpisano97/Micron/README.md

 * Files Library Class. this class provide a set of functions to upload, manage and download file with your Micron-based application.
 The class store the file in a very organized way based on integer file id.
 * Resource Interface.
 This is a new entry, the classes that implements this interface are handled by Micron as resources!
 	* Using the `registerResources`  method provided by Route Class, you can register your own resource Class.
 The parameter is an array wich can contains both string's class name and class instance -> `registerResources(['ClassResourceName', new ClassResource()])`.
 Obviously in order to make this work you must require your class php's file where you call registerResources method (i suggest to do this in the index.php file).
 This method runs the `listen` function inherited from Resource interface, in the listen function you must put your resource's end points.

+## Incoming Features
+Some very cool features are almost ready for release!
+Let's see some of them :

+* Resources auto discovery -> this function allow to set an autodiscover that make all your Resource automatically listen for incoming request, without register them or put the endpoint code in the index.php file.
+* .env file support.

 ## Tutorial